alicolville/Weight-Tracker/readme.txt

 * **Text Shortcodes.** Additional shortcodes for earliest and most recent dates entered.
 * **Progress Bar shortcode / widget.** Display a user\'s progress towards their weight target.
 * **Reminder shortcode.** Display a reminder to enter their weight for the given day or enter a target.
-* **Admin: View / Delete user data**.
-Admin will be able to view and delete existing user data.
 * **User preferences**.
 If enabled, the user will be able to select which unit they wish to store their weight in Metric or Imperial.
 They will also be able to specify date format and clear all their weight data.
 * **Bar Charts**.
 Fancy something different to a line chart?
 The plugin will also support Bar Charts.
 * **Delete existing entry**.
 A logged in user will be able to delete or edit an existing weight entry.